mcculloughembedded/blog/src/content/blog/book-rating-system.md

 If the answer is "yes", the book gets four stars.

 A four star book must be written well, and/or it must deliver a worthwhile message.
-Weirdly, I don't need to have enjoyed the book to give it four stars.
+I don't need to have enjoyed the book to give it four stars.
 What's important is that the book or its message is well constructed.
 I can appreciate quality even if it doesn't align with what I normally enjoy.

 I've found four star books to form the majority of my reading.

 ## Five Star Books
-Five star books are books that I recommend to people even if they don't ask me to.
+Five star books are books that I recommend to people even if they haven't asked for a book recommendation.
 They provide insights that change my world view, or make me change my behaviour in the long term.
 They are so good that I feel they should be shared with everyone.